 Orchids have very widely varying light needs and understanding the appropriate amount of light for the type of orchid is essential to their care.
 Even 'high light' orchids do not require the kind of bright direct sunshine that a tomato plant does and even 'low light' orchids will not be happy indefinitely in the middle of a room far from any light source.
 Even a North window can be too little light for low light orchids to bloom reliably but a South window may need some shading.
 In fact, it is often inadequate light that inhibits orchid blooming.
 Some orchids, especially those which like high light levels, enjoy being summered outside in dappled shade and for many high light orchids that is the easiest way, to give them enough light to bloom.
 If high light orchids are to remain indoors, many will not bloom reliably without some sort of supplemental light unless they are in a very bright sun room or greenhouse.
 Fortunately, fluorescent bulbs with broad spectrum bulbs work fairly well with orchids, as do High Intensity Discharge (HID) lights.
 Also, in nature orchids get natural light cues.
 The days get longer and then get shorter.
 In our homes we have lights on at night and tend to keep a regular schedule year-round and this can throw off an orchid's natural clock.

+The temperature an orchid requires depends on the type of orchid you own.
+Phalaenopsis orchids, for example, enjoy a daytime temperature anywhere in the mid seventies to mid eighties.
+Dendrobiums on the other hand like their temperature to be around 10 degrees cooler.
 Some orchids use the chill in the Fall air or the difference between the temperature at night and the temperature during the day as a cue to let them know the seasons are changing and it is time to prepare to bloom.
 Again, the fact that many people prefer a fairly consistent temperature in their homes is at odds with the orchid's natural environment.
 That does not mean that all is lost, it is just to emphasize that knowing the needs of the type of orchid that you are trying to provide care for will allow you to make small adjustments to meet those needs and be rewarded with beautiful orchid blooms.
 Some orchids are naturally warm growing while others are intermediate or cool growing but most will do OK in intermediate conditions where it isn't blazing hot nor near freezing cold.
 It is good to know the temperate preferences of the orchids in your collection.
 Often there is some variance, for example, cooler growing orchids can be put closer to a cool window or in a cooler spot in a home.

+The key to orchid watering is not to over-water.
+No really, it is!
 Proper orchid watering is probably the single most difficult aspect of orchid care to get right.
 The appropriate amount of water for an orchid varies with the type of orchid, the type of mix it is in, and the environment in which the orchid is growing.
 This is as difficult for beginners as using a recipe that suggests that a dish be "baked until done", what does that mean?
 Orchids want the 'right' amount of water, not too much and not too little.
-The right amount also varies with the seasons, orchids dry out more quickly when it is hot than when it is cold.
+The right amount also varies with the seasons; orchids dry out more quickly when it is hot than when it is cold.
 The key is to vary the frequency of orchid watering, the type of pot, the type of mix, how tightly the mix is packed and the amount of air circulation until the right balance is achieved for each orchid.
 This takes time and patience but pays off with increased health and vigor of the orchid which translates into increased blooms.
 The one thing to avoid is to limit the amount of water that an orchid is given during a watering.
 By & large one is met with the greatest success when an orchid is watered liberally, allowing the water to pour from the bottom of the pot, until the plant and media are completely saturated.
 From a practical standpoint this usually means bringing the orchid to the sink and running water liberally through the mix.
-In some cases one can water an orchid on its humidity tray.
+In some cases, one can water an orchid on its humidity tray.
 Once the orchid has been watered it should go back to its growing space until the next watering which may be anything from a few days to a week or more later.
 Establishing a routine can help, for example watering on the weekend and checking the plants midweek.
 When in doubt, wait, too little is better than too much.

+Repotting an orchid can look scary, in reality, it is very easy to do!
 Our Orchid Repotting page provides basic repotting information in FAQ format and our pictorial walk thru illustrates how to repot an orchid.
 The Orchid Finder provides pictures of orchids not in bloom to assist in identifying them.
 To help and choose the recommended blend for an orchid, see our Find the Right Orchid Mix page.
 Our Orchid Care Calendar, Orchid Repotting Times, and Orchid Bloom charts describe what to look for and when.
 Our Orchid Growth Patterns page illustrates the differences between sympodial and monopodial orchids.

 Often the first sign of a problem with an orchid's culture is an invasion of bugs or bacteria.
 Pull infected plants and move them away from others IMMEDIATELY!!
 Keep it away until treatment is complete.
 The best defense for fungus/bacterial infections is a good offense.
 We spray foliage monthly with Physan (1 teaspoon/gallon) as a preventative.
 Pick up an extra bottle of cinnamon in the spice section of your local grocery store and keep it near the orchids.
 If you cut on a plant, lightly sprinkle it with cinnamon because it is an effective bactericide/fungicide and it's safe to use.
 Spray with Physan mixed at 1 Tablespoon/gallon if infection sets in.
 For bugs we start with a GET OFF ME! cinnamon infusion and step up to a 50/50 rubbing alcohol and GET OFF ME! mixture.
 We like to put a cinnamon stick in the sprayer to increase the efficacy of the solution over time.

 In some cases problems can 'go underground' and move from the leaves into the media and onto the roots.
 If you have a plant that just doesn't seem to recover it could be because trouble is hiding beneath the surface.
-In these cases repotting is a good idea and may be the only way to eradicate the problem for good.
+In these cases, repotting is a good idea and may be the only way to eradicate the problem for good.
 Sometimes orchids will develop an infestation of what looks like little fruit flies called fungus gnats.
 These are more than just an annoyance as they feed on tender orchid roots.
 Natural Fungus Gnat Control is just the ticket for these critters.

 Note: If you suspect a virus infection, get the plant tested or destroy it.
 Most of all, keep it isolated until the verdict is in.
 Unfortunately, there is no way to visually identify virus from fungus or other damage and no way to cure virus once a plant becomes infected.
-Because of this, if you do acquire a virused plant it is best to destroy it before the virus is passed on to the rest of the collection.
+Because of this, if you do acquire a plant with a virus, it is best to destroy it before the virus is passed on to the rest of the collection.

 Use the discovery of a problem to review the plant's culture.
 Orchids under stress are often very susceptible to bugs and disease in a way that stronger orchids are not.
 Is there insufficient air movement?
 Perhaps other plants have gotten the same insect on them?
 Was a new plant acquired and not quarantined long enough?
 Were several plants cut on by the same tool without sterilizing in between?
 Might a nearby house plant be a haven for bugs?
 Is there too much or too little light?